gesaretto/writing_london/paper/voyage_draft.md

 1. Up to this point, then, Ben Jonson has linked three different ecosystems, real and metaphoric, in order to describe their related corruption: the Fleet Ditch, the poem, and the culture of the city.
 In each one of these ecosystems we have individuated a corruption based on the infiltration of waste into the regular cycle of production and consumption of food and commodities.
 As the distinction between discarded and preserved matter is threatened, the boundary that holds society and community and the environment together seems to dissolve, leading to an ideological confusion between material and immaterial, which we have associated with both the return of religion within a materialistic and scientific culture, and as a potential return into the realm of the pre-symbolic through the notion of _abjection_.
 But, we might ask, what are the specific conditions that lead to this point?
 What forces the cycle which sustains the ecosystem to its stress - to an intolerable stress?
 Our answer is commerce.

 2. The activity of soap-makers, butchers and tanners is what causes the false discarding of raw matter into the river; as they are thrown into the stream, these materials encounter the blockage and the encroachments and the soilage of the flow, and are forced to return to the producer, or to soil the products and the consumers.
 Corruption seems to be an inherent part of the commercial cycle in the ecosystem of the Thames.
 But the same could be said about the other examples provided by Ben Jonson: Mercury is reduced to faecal matter and gas because it has been treated in order to be sold and consumed; it has become a commodity.
 The same could be said about the spirits floating around the bank and possessing the dead carcasses of the animals which have been flayed and treated for food; these are products, like the pies, that are specifically devised to be consumed by somebody different from the cooks.
 Commerce allows for the disgusting coprophagic food chain; for the reduction of Mercury to debased metal; for the notion of metempsychosis becoming the simple propagation of miasmas from one life form to the other.
 Broadly speaking, Ben Jonson seems to impute the decayed state of the ecosystems which he describes to the proliferation and thriving of commercial enterprises.
 By producing byproducts of animal origin, which are then ingested and consumed and absorbed by human and nonhuman animals alike, these activities cause the confusion and corruption of the ecosystems in which they are inserted; they actually produce it.
 In fact, we might even say that commercial enterprises in the world of the _Famous Voyage_ are both the cause of corrupt food chains, and the propagators of these very food chains - the actors, the makers of these very food chains.
 But this critique of commerce does not limit itself to the subject matter of the poem; it can, in fact, be extended to the poem itself and to the formal qualities which we have encountered so far.

+	- The opening of the poem is __negation__ (false _occupatio_); by the end of it we have instead the return of the discarded (_pollution_, _contamination_, and so on); this is all allowed by the exchanges activated by commercial exchange; commercial exchange is the condition that renders the boundaries porous; commercial exchange works on the condition that the boundaries on which it operates are porous.

+	- Epic _was_ the old stuff; now it is not any more.
+Religion _was_ the old stuff; now it is not any more; _epic_ and _religion_ used to be authentic (true beliefs); now they are equally associated to superstition.

+	- In the end, then, as soon as a product - a cultural product - enters the market, we can no longer be certain of its durability as something worthy of praise.

 3. We could in fact claim that the same _Famous Voyage_ is, in itself, a commercial transaction happening in front of our eyes.